uditkarode/ucc/docs/index.md

-# Udit's Compiler Collection
+# UCC

 ##### This was built for the students of schools/colleges that still use TurboC++ and teach it's archaic code samples, and ask its students to use the same.
-In order to use this, you need a Linux/Unix based system that can run DosBox.
-If you use Linux/Unix, you must have DosBox, wget and curl preinstalled on your system.
-It is not mandatory to run this script as a user with superuser privileges, but it is necessary for the user running the script to have access to the entirety of the required assets.
+You no longer need to torture your eyes that ugly blue pixelated IDE anymore, and the codes youu write will be exactly same as TurboC!
+No 'using namespace std;' stuff required!

+*NOTE: This can compile and run both C and C++ codes and has FULL support for the graphics library.*
+*NOTE: a UCC workspace is a folder that contains all your working files and folders for UCC.
+Make sure you don't use the folder for anything else.*

 #### Common Instructions:
 *EVERY* valid UCC Workspace will contain these folders: